Nanfengzhiwo1/Build_Process/README.md

 `By the way,submit a change in Engine,that's need to rebuild the engine,because this change file may be widely cited.`

 ### 4.Link
+> .OBJ(program object file)+.OBJ(external libraries)--------->.EXE

+The linker combine multiple object files into a single executeable file

+It gathers all the object files generated from program and any external object files in file system.

+> .EXE----runtime link----.DLL

+when exe is run,dll will be linked by external function stub

+A program fail to start due to a missing dll,the program depends on the dll find some of its missing code.

+Load dll in order to connect those stubs with the real code.